- Travel Insurance By PolicyBy TravellerBy DestinationExisting Customers

 Some countries are deemed to be more dangerous than others, particularly for tourists who are just visiting.
 With a number of uprisings having taken place in various countries in recent years, the number of potentially dangerous places is on the rise.
 While you may have planned to go to one particular country, you may find that there has been some sort of unrest there, causing you to avoid travelling.
-Most travel insurance policies will not cover you if you are travelling against the advice of the Foreign and Commonwealth Office, so always check their website for up to date travel information about your destination before booking your trip to avoid voiding your insurance.
+Most travel insurance policies will not cover you if you are travelling against the advice of the Foreign, Commonwealth & Development Office (FCDO), so always check their website for up to date travel information about your destination before booking your trip to avoid voiding your insurance.

 There are plenty of tales of people who have been waiting for a bus to the airport and it just simply hasn’t shown up.
 This could result in you missing your flight, potentially costing you a lot of money.
 You’ll have to re-book or be on standby for the next one, which won’t be fun and wastes time.

 There may also be other incidents that cause you to change your travel plans; perhaps you may be injured and have to rest up for a few days.
 If you do have to cancel or seek alternative travel arrangements, you can reclaim the cost on your travel insurance, taking some of the worry and extra expense out of the trip.